Campus & Facilities

-Construction of the M Building was completed in 1980, the year when Hang Seng School of Commerce (HSSC), the predecessor of HSMC, was found.
+Construction of the M Building, Yuen Campus was completed in 1980, the year when Hang Seng School of Commerce (HSSC), the predecessor of HSMC, was found.

-Since the 1980s, the Academic and Administration Building (Block M) played an important role whilst HSSC became a prestigious business school and a pioneering and leading provider of sub-degree programmes in business and related programmes.
+Since the 1980s, M Building played an important role whilst HSSC became a prestigious business school and a pioneering and leading provider of sub-degree programmes in business and related programmes.
 Most of the academic and administrative offices, as well as classrooms, had been re-located to S H Ho Academic Building and Lee Quo Wei Academic Building in 2012 and 2013 respectively.

-- G/F: Radio Broadcasting Studio, Wu Jieh Yee Centre for Innovation and Entrepreneurship
+- G/F: Radio Broadcasting Studio, Centre for Innovation and Entrepreneurship

 - 1/F: Registry, Alice Lam Lecture Theatre